dbt-labs/corp/dbt_style_guide.md

 # dbt Style Guide

 ## Model Naming
 Our models (typically) fit into three main categories: staging, marts, base/intermediate.
+For more detail about why we use this structure, check out [this discourse post](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355).
 The file and naming structures are as follows:
 ```
 ├── dbt_project.yml
 └── models